saltedbones/Africology-and-African-American-Studies/pages/undergradaute.md

 ## Financial Aid and Scholarships

 Figuring out how to pay for college is a major financial decision.
 Temple University offers financial assistance to eligible students through scholarships, grants, loans and work-study programs.
 Filling out the Free Application for Federal Student Aid, better known as the FAFSA, often results in a substantial boost in financial assistance.
-In addition, Temple University and the Department of Africology and African-American Studies offer numerous scholarships to assist you in financing college.

 - [Financial Aid and Scholarships at Temple](https://sfs.temple.edu/financial-aid-types)
 - Department Scholarships (Needs updated info and internal link)